RebeccaVandeWater/fs-journal/notes/04-bootstrap.md

 - Images will often not fit the same way in actual code as it does in Figma.
 Make sure to use CSS classes to help with this.

 - Work in "passes".
 Get the skeleton done first, then work on fonts, colors, pictures, etc.

+- Use meettheipsums to generate differently-themed ipsums.
+Copy and paste the text into the area that you would like.
+Make sure there aren't swear words in the text, and pick ones that are generally professional.
+All projects that we make will be in our portfolio.

 ###NOTE - Figma Syntax